 Failed Drug Test – As a player you might not thing that this is a big deal but it is something that can hurt you with NFL teams and is something that as player you have control over.

-Domestic Violence/ Violence against Women – There are many documented cases that has affected guys draft status including two years ago with running back Joe Mixon (Cincinnati Bengals).
+Domestic Violence/ Violence against Women – There are many documented cases that has affected guys draft status including a few years ago with running back Joe Mixon (Cincinnati Bengals).
 Even with this happening a few years ago many teams took him off their draft board and he dropped a lot further in the draft then many people had him graded on film.

 Association – When NFL teams are doing their due diligence investigating player’s back-grounds they are interested in who the player hangs with off the field and do any of these people present red flags.
 They are wondering if by associating with these people will the player be affected to making some bad decisions?

 Social Media – Monitoring and reviewing player’s social media has become a big time in the recent years.
 Scouts are looking to see what the prospect is posting on these platforms (Twitter, Facebook, Snapchat, Instagram).
 They are looking for is the player posting about football?
 Some of the red flags they are looking for is the prospect posting about Guns, Violence, Drugs, Alcohol, etc.?